We reskill adults into cyber security professions, so you need to be over the age of 18 to enrol.

 You need to be able to communicate with your tutors, classmates, and mentors using spoken and written English throughout the course, so must be able to speak and understand English to a conversational level.

-We’ll invite you to arrange your tuition once you have completed the pre-course work, and after our tuition open date (which is usually around 8 weeks before the course starts).
+We’ll invite you to pay your tuition fee once you have completed the pre-course work, and after our tuition open date (which is usually around 8 weeks before the course starts).

 Your tuition fee can be covered by any of the options listed on the Payment Options page.

 Enrolment takes place around a week before the course starts.
 You'll be invited to complete an enrolment form, provide some ID and other documents, and attend an enrolment session.
 This is usually a group video call to get everything set up ahead of day 1.